carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Use case: A company has created an application that stores data in an Amazon DynamoDB table.
 A web application is being created to display the data.
 Find a couple of designs for the web application using managed services that require minimal operational maintenance => 2 possible solutions:
   - API Gateway REST API that invokes an AWS Lambda function.
 A Lambda proxy integration can be used, and this will proxy the API requests to the Lambda function which processes the request and accesses the DynamoDB table.
   - API Gateway REST API to directly access data in DynamoDB.
 In this case a proxy for the DynamoDB query API can be created using a method in the REST API.

+### AWS AppSync

+- It is a serverless GraphQL and Pub/Sub API service that simplifies building modern web and mobile applications.
+- AWS AppSync GraphQL APIs simplify application development by providing a single endpoint to securely query or update data from multiple databases, microservices, and APIs

 ### AWS Global Accelerator